coolOrangeLabs/powerflc-samples/coolorange.flc.sync.folder/README.md

 ### Field Mappings
 An "Item Field Mapping" is available.
-Values from the **Fusion Lifecycle Item Field** column will be copied to the Vault folder/project UDPs chosen in the **Vault Folder Property** column when a folder/project is created or updated in Vault.
+Values from the **Fusion 360 Manage Item Field** column will be copied to the Vault folder/project UDPs chosen in the **Vault Folder Property** column when a folder/project is created or updated in Vault.

 ## Job Trigger
 ### Regularly trigger jobs